Maca extract supplement benefit, dosage, and side effects,

 No significant maca side effects have been reported.
 A review of published studies do not indicate serious safety issues or toxicity.
 However, as with most supplements, is is advised to not take this herb daily for weeks or months unless you take a break a day or two a week and a few days each month.

-It appears that this herb can be helpful in those who wish to improve their energy level and those who would like a natural herb that enhances sexuality.
+It appears that this herb can be helpful in those who wish to improve their energy level and those who would like a natural herb that enhances sexuality and Libido.

 There are many herbs that have aphrodisiac properties, some strong, others weak.
 We would categorize maca as a mild to moderate aphrodisiac.
 There have been some studies in humans with the use of maca extract as a natural method of sexual enhancement, as a treatment for impotence, and to reverse SSRI induce sexual dysfunction.
 Maca appears to have some benefit.